Adding Risks and Issues to an Active Project in TeamDynamix

 When to Add Risks and Issues

 Risks are potential problems that might occur in the future and could negatively impact the project.
-It's crucial risks should be added as soon as they are identified so preventive measures can be taken or contingency plans can be made.
+It's crucial that risks be added as soon as they are identified so preventive measures can be taken or contingency plans can be made.

 Issues are problems that are currently affecting the project.
 They should be added to the project as soon as they occur.
 It's crucial to identify and resolve issues as soon as possible to prevent them from impacting the project timeline or results.